By Wamiq Babul

 State laws that regulate the use of biometrics attempt to balance the interests of businesses and private individuals.
-Lawmakers consider consumers’ and employees’ right to protect their biometric data with businesses’ use of such data to enhance security and provide products and services of higher quality.
-Illinois is the only U.S. state granting private citizens the right to sue under its biometric laws.
+Lawmakers balance consumers’ and employees’ right to protect their biometric data with businesses’ use of such data to enhance security and provide products and services of higher quality.
+In the U.S., Illinois is the only state granting private citizens the right to sue under its biometric laws.

 Illinois’s Biometric Information Privacy Act (BIPA)